ameshkov/safari-blocker/DEVELOPMENT.md

 ## Code Organization

-This project is a Safari content blocking app and it contains of the following parts.
+This project is a Safari content blocking app and it consists of the following parts.

 ### `content-blocker-service`